Banyuls-sur-Mer

-Banyuls-sur-Mer (/fr/; Banyuls de la Marenda /ca/) is a commune in the Pyrénées-Orientales department in southern France.
+Banyuls-sur-Mer (/fr/; Banyuls de la Marenda /ca/; Banhòls de Mar or Banhòls de la Marenda), often just called Banyuls, is a commune in the French department of the Pyrénées-Orientales, Occitania southern France.

 Geography

 Location

 Banyuls-sur-Mer is located in the canton of La Côte Vermeille and in the arrondissement of Céret.
 It is part of the Northern Catalan comarca of Rosselló, within the subcomarca of Albera.

 Banyuls-sur-Mer is neighbored by Cerbère, Port-Vendres, Argelès-sur-Mer and Collioure on its French borders, and by Espolla, Rabós, Colera and Portbou on its Spanish borders.
 The foothills of Pyrenees, the Monts Albères, run into the Mediterranean Sea in Banyuls-sur-Mer, creating a steep cliff line.